 5.1.7. for research, historical and statistical purposes (so long as this neither supports decisions in relation to individuals, nor causes substantial damage or distress);

-5.1.8. for the purposes of raising invoices for membership, NTA seminars, conferences and events; and publications
+5.1.8. for the purposes of raising invoices for membership, CST seminars, conferences and events; and publications

 5.1.9. for the purposes of distributing our magazines and publications